vios-s/tsaftarislab.github.io/_tutorials/dream2020.md

 important area of research in our community.

 ## Teachers {#teachers}
-Prof. Sotirios A. Tsaftaris (Sotos) is Chair in Machine Learning and Computer Vision with the University of Edinburgh and is also the Canon Medical/Royal Academy of Engineering Research Chair in Healthcare AI.
+Prof. Sotirios A Tsaftaris (Sotos) is Chair in Machine Learning and Computer Vision with the University of Edinburgh and is also the Canon Medical/Royal Academy of Engineering Research Chair in Healthcare AI.
 Sotos leads a group where several young researchers work in machine learning and computer vision.
 He